-5. A student applying for the Olin 4+1 Program must pre-apply at Wellesley no later than October 15 of her junior year.
+5. A student applying for the Olin 4+1 Program must pre-apply at Wellesley no later than October 15 of their junior year.
 Information about the Application for Wellesley Support pre-application can be found here.
 Upon approval of the 4+1 Wellesley pre-application, a student would submit a 4+1 application to Olin by December 1.
 Approval of the Wellesley pre-application is required to apply to the Olin 4+1 Program.

 These above items are minimum expectations for a viable applicant to the 4+1 program.
 Students should be aware that admission to the 4+1 program is selective, and meeting the minimum requirements outlined does not guarantee admission to the program.

 Students who are interested in pursuing the 4+1 program should talk to Alison Black, Class Dean and STEM Advisor at Wellesley College (see contact information below), and should consider taking ENGR 160 Fundamentals of Engineering at Wellesley as early as possible.
 Students who believe they may be interested in 4+1 should indicate this to their advisor early in their program, in order to provide the most flexibility in planning.

 Once the pre-application is approved by Wellesley, the student then formally applies to Olin College for admission to the 4+1 Program.
 The Wellesley pre-application deadline is October 15; the Olin application deadline is December 1 of the same year.